By Amy Hoak, MarketWatch

 Most importantly, remember that every market is different.
 Yes, inventory shortages are widespread, but shopping in the red-hot Silicon Valley market is different than shopping in Chicago.
 And while finding a home may be a challenge where inventory is tight, the more attractive of a buyer you are, the more negotiation chips you have with a seller.

-Heed the following six pieces of advice while home shopping this year.
+Heed the following six pieces of advice while looking for residential or commercial real estate for sale this year.

 1. Sooner is better